AshOnDiscord/MCSR-Resources/Side Zeros.md

 2. Standard setup
 #### Y: 90, 95
 *Note that the standing height is one lower than normal for 90*
-1. Back wall setup
+1. Extended standard setup from middle of corner
-2. Standard setup
 ## 100
 #### Y: 86,90
 *Note that the standing height is one lower than normal*